The Critical Role of a Clinical Facilitator in Community Support Services

 Explaining the Model of Support

-A well-defined model of support underpins effective service delivery.
-The clinical facilitator helps teams understand and apply:
+A well-defined model of support is vital for effective service delivery.
+The clinical facilitator helps teams understand and apply concepts like:

 Person-Centered Care: Tailoring support to the individual’s needs and preferences.